zachbarker/SpaceOddity/README.md

 *ground control to major tom*

 ### How do I contribute? ###
+1.
 git checkout front_end

 OR

 git checkout back_end

-create your own branches from under these (i.e. norman branch under front_end)
+2. create your own branches from under these (i.e. norman branch under front_end)

-work in your own branch.
+ - work in your own branch.
+ - make small commits

-merge to front_end/back_end via a pull request or do the merge yourself (preferably)
+3. when done, merge to front_end/back_end via a pull request or do the merge yourself (preferably)

-make small commits to your own branch
+4. eventually, merge from front_end/back_end to development branch when linking disparate components
+ - i.e. sending data from the front_end to the back_end etc

-above all have fun
+5. above all have fun

 godspeed.